Pest Control reports and advice

 Work that is not building work requiring a contractor licence

-- The total value of the work is over $3,300 (excluding work that is a zero dollar value – see definition of value) ;
+- The total value of the work is under $3,300 (excluding work that is a zero dollar value – see definition of value) ;

 Work that is building work but is exempted under the QBCC Act from requiring a contractor licence